wplib/wplib-box/README.md

 #WPLib Box

-The EASIEST way to get a Local WordPress Development environment, using Vagrant.
+**The EASIEST way to get a local WordPress development environment**, using Vagrant.

 ##[CLICK HERE](https://slackpass.io/wplib) to **join our Slack account** at [wplib.slack.com](https://wplib.slack.com)